Variations of Australian rules football: 9-a-side

 9-a-side games are sometimes played on half size fields that are typically rectangular with 9 players on the field at any one time, typically consisting of three forwards, three backs and three centre players.
 Often two games are played at the same time on a single Australian rules or cricket field.
 At other times, 9-a-side makes use of the full space of the field when a full complement of players is not available.
 This variety is a more open and running variety of Australian rules.

 A minimum of 18 players are required in total, but many teams field unlimited interchange benches.

+Generally 9-a-side rules are the same as Australian rules football though some 9s competitions, such as AFL 9s sometimes differ with modified rules including but not limited to: